 And I don’t mean just in their ads, either: Look at their copy all over.
 Do they have a particularly good message on their subscription opt-out page?
 Do they feature their CEO in an interesting way?
 What are they doing that works?

-You also need to be looking outside of your competitors, your industry and your general wheelhouse to find interesting ideas to iterate on.
-As our Academy members know from our interview with Marshalls Creative Director Jennifer Gowasack-Fisher, inspiration is literally all around you.
+You also need to be looking outside of your competitors, your industry, and your general wheelhouse to find interesting ideas to iterate on.
+As our Comprehensive Copywriting Academy members know, inspiration is literally all around you.
 The best and most creative copywriters are those who are open to being inspired at any time and in any place.